learn-co-curriculum/phase-1-asynchronous-javascript/README.md

 We can copy and paste this into a DevTools console to see the result.
 It matches our default model of "how code runs."

-## Identify an Asynchronous Code Bloc
+## Identify an Asynchronous Code Block

 The easiest asynchronous wrapper function is `window.setTimeout()`.
 It takes as
 arguments: